alevzfdez/network-router-configuration-auditor/README.md

 ## Requirements ##

-It's needed several requirements like, most of them won't be included on repo for NDA reasons:
+It's needed a  ouple of requirements,

-    1. ISP input node list form it's inventory
+    1. ISP input node list form desired inventory
     2. URLs from where to gather configuration files (in plain text from each vendor backup config file format)